Best Scuba Diving Masks – 2020 Reviews and Buying Advice

 - Some complaints about a non-sufficient seal can be found.

 The Octomask might not be the best scuba mask on the planet.
 It’s a good scuba mask overall and the most significant advantage is that you can mount your GoPro camera right onto it.
 If you want to shoot video, then there’s no alternative if you’re going to keep your hands free.

 #10 -Tusa M1001 Freedom HD – Largest Field of View

 The skirt consists of soft silicone.
 It provides a tight fit to your face.
-The mask is frameless and the glass sits close to your eyes.
-Despite the large lens, this mask is low-volume and easy to clear.
+The mask is a frameless design and the glass sits close to your eyes.
+Despite the large tempered glass lens, this mask is low-volume and easy to clear.

 The buckles can rotate 180 degrees and have proven to be very sturdy.
 They are easy to use and adjustment of the straps is made without complications.

 The nose pocket is designed to be managed with one hand.
 You can get ear equalization with ease even if you wear thick gloves.

 |Ideal for||Divers that want a large field of view when diving|

 - Some rare complaints about fogging up.

 The Tusa M1001 Freedom HD mask has a huge lens.
 It’s also a rather large scuba mask overall fitting pretty much any size of head.
 The visibility out of this mask is just amazing.